GUIDE TO CHOOSING THE RIGHT TRAVEL INSURANCE

 Single, couple or family policy – If you travel with a partner or your family look into getting a joint policy as this can bring costs down.
 The definition of ‘family’ can differ from various insurers so check the small print and find out who is covered before you buy.

 Active – If you will be taking part in any sporting activities or going on excursions let your insurance companies know so that you can check that you have the appropriate level of cover.
 Some insurance companies include certain activities but charge extras for others.
-If you plan to be active whilst on your holiday it is essential you check that the activities you want to do is included in the policy you have bought.
-If it is not included you may have the option to pay extra to have this included but this depends on the insurance policy.
+If you plan to be active whilst on your holiday it is essential, you check that the activities you want to do is included in the policy you have bought.
+If it is not included, you may have the option to pay extra to have this included but this depends on the insurance policy.
 It is important to always book trips abroad with a reputable supplier, and, if in doubt, check with the insurance company.

-Older travellers – Policies that cover older travelers can prove costly.
+Older travellers – Policies that cover older travellers can prove costly.
 You may want to try a specialist insurance firm to compare costs and what is covered as these policies often include a number of common pre-existing medical conditions.